 5. Keep testing and collecting data

-A reliable way to close the gap between initial and actual theory is collecting data.
+A reliable way to close the gap between initial and actual theory is by collecting data.
 When you set out to solve the problem with your initial theory, you’re bound to hit obstacles because your initial theory isn’t perfect.
 It isn’t an actual theory.

 This is why it’s important to collect data and test whether your actions and solutions are working.
 Otherwise, how do you know you’re going in the right direction?
 Without feedback from data, you really have no way of knowing.